In today’s business landscape, advertising is substantially reliant on data. Generally speaking, this data comes from browsers.

 With the Facebook Conversions API + Salesforce® integration, you can share and sync different types of data – compared to Facebook Pixel – such as CRM data, lower-funnel events, and multi-site conversion paths on a website and offline location.

-Learn more about our Salesforce® – Facebook integration here.
+Learn more about our Salesforce® – Facebook CAPI integration here.

 Facebook CAPI + ClickFunnels integration